zoisite-rb/zoisite-rb/guides/source/active_storage_overview.md

 ```

 To implement customized authentication, a new controller must be created on
-the Rails application, similar to the following:
+the Zoisite application, similar to the following:

 ```ruby
 class DirectUploadsController < ActiveStorage::DirectUploadsController